 - 3. Only takes 1 minute

-Bluetooth connectivity is standard, but you can’t get Android Auto at all, regardless of which optional extras you pay for.
+Bluetooth connectivity is standard, but you can’t get Android Auto, regardless of which optional extras you pay for.

 If you’re an iPhone devotee, this isn’t a problem, but for Apple CarPlay you’ll still have to pay extra for one of the two optional Navigation packs.
 The more basic pack isn’t cheap, but the Navigation Plus pack will set you back quite a bit more again.